ncbaker0411/Homelab-Portfolio/README.md

 # Homelab-Portfolio
 This homelab is a self-hosted infrastructure environment designed to build and demonstrate practical skills in systems administration, networking, storage, and virtualization.
 It functions as both a learning platform and a production-style environment, emphasizing reliability, documentation, and iterative improvement rather than one-off experiments.

-The idea of starting this lab was to give myself a way of applying the skills that I learned from my collection of CompTIA certifications.
-I also wanted to use this as a proof of knowledge and skill for possible employeers.
+The idea behind starting this lab was to give myself a way to apply the skills I learned through my collection of CompTIA certifications.
+I also wanted to use this lab as proof of knowledge and ability for potential employers.

 Skills practiced by certification:
 * CompTIA A+